-- MATE 610 Numbers and Operations - MATE 620 Algebraic Thinking - MATE 630 Geometric Thinking - MATH 501 Teaching Mathematics Using Computers - MATH 502 Topics in Mathematics for Teachers - MATH 504 Current Trends in Mathematics Education - MATH 533 Advanced Studies in Teaching Mathematics
+- MATE 510 Data Science in Education - MATE 520 Analyzing Learning Networks in Education - MATE 610 Numbers and Operations - MATE 620 Algebraic Thinking - MATE 630 Geometric Thinking - MATH 501 Teaching Mathematics Using Computers - MATH 502 Topics in Mathematics for Teachers - MATH 504 Current Trends in Mathematics Education - MATH 533 Advanced Studies in Teaching Mathematics

-EDUC 698 - Advanced Applied Product of Learning and Practicum should be taken during last semester of course work
+• EDUC 698 - Advanced Applied Product of Learning and Practicum should be taken during last semester of course work

-College of Health, Science, and Technology
+Lloyd College of Health, Science, and Technology

-The mission of the College of Health, Science, and Technology is to provide educational programs and services that promote and support excellence in teaching and innovative scholarship in health, life, and natural sciences.
+The mission of the Lloyd College of Health, Science, and Technology is to provide educational programs and services that promote and support excellence in teaching and innovative scholarship in health, life, and natural sciences.
 The college has a collegial and distinguished faculty and staff who offer a variety of undergraduate programs to a diverse student body.
 Through effective teaching, active scholarship, and service, the college supports Fayetteville State University to promote the educational, cultural, social, and economic wellbeing of citizens throughout North Carolina, the nation, and the world.

-The College of Health, Science, and Technology includes the Departments of Biological and Forensic Sciences; Chemistry, Physics, and Materials Science; Mathematics and Computer Science; and the School of Nursing.
+The Lloyd College of Health, Science, and Technology includes the Departments of Biological and Forensic Sciences; Chemistry, Physics, and Materials Science; Mathematics and Computer Science; and the School of Nursing.
 The college offers an undergraduate online degree completion program in Nursing (RN to BSN).

-The College of Health, Science, and Technology Office of Academic Advising serves many purposes, including the initial transfer equivalency review and advising of all transfer students interested in majors in the college, the coordination and initial advising of all online students in the college, initial advising of undeclared majors as they transition from University College, backup and support for faculty academic advisors in the college, and active engagement in all recruitment and advising activities such as First Steps and Open House.
+The Lloyd College of Health, Science, and Technology Office of Academic Advising serves many purposes, including the initial transfer equivalency review and advising of all transfer students interested in majors in the college, the coordination and initial advising of all online students in the college, initial advising of undeclared majors as they transition from University College, backup and support for faculty academic advisors in the college, and active engagement in all recruitment and advising activities such as First Steps and Open House.